cocoychris/andrash-portfolio/frontend/public/pages/skill_node_js.md

    - Which is this portfolio website.
 It's built on top of a customized `multiplayer online game engine` that I developed.
 This engine provides visitors with an unconventional, game-like web browsing experience.
 It allows visitors to share the same game world (playground) and interact with each other in real-time.
    - Programming language: `TypeScript`.
    - Frameworks: `React.js`, `Express.js`, `socket.io`, `Jest`, `Vite`, `PM2`.
-   - See [About This Place](/page/md/About_This_Place) for more details.
+   - For more details, please refer to [About This Place](/page/md/About_This_Place).
-   - See the source code [on GitHub](https://github.com/cocoychris/andrash-portfolio)
+   - You can view the source code [on GitHub](https://github.com/cocoychris/andrash-portfolio).
 2. **Automated Robot platform** (ARP)
    - A web-based RPA (Robotic Process Automation) platform that allows users to manage, inspect, and run automated tasks.
-These tasks, called robots, can be run on a schedule or on demand.
+These tasks, called robots, can simulate human interactions with web pages and desktop applications.
+They can be run on a schedule or on demand.
-   - I built the ARP platform and more than 30 robots on top of the platform over three years while working for the company (BRAND'S Suntory Ltd. Taiwan Branch).
+   - Over the course of more than 3 years working for the company (BRAND'S Suntory Ltd. Taiwan Branch), I built the ARP system and developed more than 30 robots on it.
    - Programming language: `JavaScript`.
    - Frameworks: `Express.js`, `EJS`, `jQuery`, `Jest`, `Puppeteer`, `Nut.js`, `PM2`.
+   - For more details, please refer to the article [Automated Robot Platform (ARP)](/page/md/project_arp_system).
    - The source code is not available as it is a proprietary project of the company.
+However, a [Demo video](https://youtu.be/IO3-2_hz4XU) is available that demonstrates how the system operates.

 ## Modules